openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/nullsafety.rst

 The null-coalescing binary operator '``??``' checks whether the evaluation of the left-hand-side expression equals to null.
-If so, then the result of the expression is the right-hand-side expression; otherwise, it is the left-hand-side expression.
+If so, then the result of the expression is the right-hand-side expression.
+Otherwise, it is the left-hand-side expression.

 In other words, '``a ?? b``' equals the ternary operator '``a != null ? a : b``'.